 - Search studies and variable metadata: cataloging fields provided in a study (title, author, dates, producer, abstract, keywords, geospatial information, methodology and data collection, etc) and variable label and descriptions are indexed using Lucene Index Server.
 Both Basic and Advanced search are available across all dataverses and within a dataverse

-- Generate a formal data citation with a persistent identifier and URL (a handle registered to the Handle.net service) and Universal Numerical Fingerprint (UNF) for verification and validation of the dataset.
+- Generate a formal data citation with a persistent identifier and URL (DOI or a handle registered to the Handle.net service) and Universal Numerical Fingerprint (UNF) for verification and validation of the dataset.

-- Subset and analysis for tabular datasets: Files uploaded in SPSS and STATA offer additional subsetting and analysis services, and can be downloaded in multiple formats.
-This will also include R with the upcoming Dataverse Network 3.5 Release.
+- Subset and analysis for tabular datasets: Files uploaded in SPSS, R and STATA offer additional subsetting and analysis services, and can be downloaded in multiple formats.

 - Subset for social network data: Files uploaded in GraphML offer additional subsetting and network measurements.
 See example of a dataverse with graph data files.

 - User roles for contributing and reviewing: Contributors, curators and admins can be added as privileged users for each dataverse.

 - Regular dataverses: Option to allow a Contributor (added by admin or curator) to add and edit their own studies.
 They may also be given permission to edit any study in this Dataverse.
 The studies go through a review process and only admins and curators can release new or edited studies.
 See example.

 - Open dataverses: Option to allow any registered user to add and edit their own studies.
 The studies go through a review process and only admins and curators can release new or edited studies.
 See example.

 - Wiki dataverses: Option to allow any registered user to add and edit any study in the dataverse.
 The studies go through a review process and only admins and curators can release new or edited studies.
 See example.